Topological Entropy Bounds for Hyperbolic Plateaus of the H\'enon Map: Hyperbolic plateaus of H e non

-Figure~\ref{fig:ap-ents} shows a plot of the lower bounds from Theorem~\ref{thm:ap-bounds}, shown against the estimates computed by Shudo and Hagiwara in \cite{prunehenon}.
+Figure~\ref{fig:ap-ents} shows a plot of the lower bounds from Theorem~\ref{thm:ap-bounds}, shown against the estimates computed by Shudo and Hagiwara in~\cite{prunehenon}.
 The 4 cases discussed above correspond to plateaus 3, 10, 11, and 12.
 For these plateaus, our lower bounds match the estimates exactly, and our bounds for plateaus 4, 5, and 6 are very close.
-This is roughly what we expect given the plots shown in Figure~\ref{fig:ent-vs-res-1d}.
+This is roughly what one would expect given the resolution plots shown in Figure~\ref{fig:ent-vs-res-1d}.
 An interesting trend we see in these data is that the algorithm performed better on the larger plateaus.
-This is perhaps because the stable and unstable manifolds seem to be more transverse the farther the parameters are from a bifurcation, thus making it easier to isolate the important regions of the phase space.
+This is perhaps because the stable and unstable manifolds seem to be more transverse the farther the parameters are from a bifurcation, making it easier to isolate the important regions of the phase space.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author would like to thank John Smillie for all of his guidance and advice, Zino Arai for sharing his useful data, Sarah Day and Rodrigo Trevi\~no for their helpful comments, and Daniel Lepage for his help with the visualization in Figure~\ref{fig:plat-ents-3d}.
+The author would like to thank John Smillie for all of his guidance and advice, Zin Arai for generously sharing his useful data, Sarah Day and Rodrigo Trevi\~no for their helpful comments on numerous drafts of this paper, and Daniel Lepage for his help with the visualization in Figure~\ref{fig:plat-ents-3d}.